Oatmeal Iced Cookies

 Instructions

-• Roll into balls.
-Roll the dough into about 30 balls.
-The dough may be sticky, so you can chill it for 20 mins or so, or use cold water on your hands to roll.
+- Roll into balls.
+Roll the dough into about 32 balls (small – about two tablespoons).
+The dough may be sticky, so you can chill it for 20 mins or so, or use cold water on your hands to help roll.

-• Bake.
-Bake in a preheated 350 degree oven for about 13-14 minutes, or until the cookies are fairly brown on top.
+- Bake.
+Place 8 cookie balls (spread evenly apart) on prepared baking sheet and bake in a preheated 350 degree oven for about 10 minutes, or until the cookies are fairly brown on top.
 You want the cookies to be firm and easy to handle.

-• Make icing.
+- Make icing.
 In a small mixing bowl, make the icing by combining the powdered sugar, vanilla, and milk.
 Check consistency.
-It should be thick.
-You may need to adjust ingredients as needed (more powdered sugar to make it thicker, more milk to make it thinner).
-Add just a little bit at a time.
+It should be thick but stir-able.
+You may need to adjust ingredients as needed (more powdered sugar to make it thicker, more milk to make it thinner).1 ½ cup powdered sugar (180 grams), 1 teaspoon vanilla extract, 1½ Tablespoons milk

 Notes